ignite/cli/docs/guide/interchange/07-creating-buy-orders.md

 ## Receiving a Buy Order Acknowledgment

-* Chain `Mars` will store the remaining sell order in the sell order book and will distribute sold `MCX` to the buyers and will distribute to the seller the price of the amount sold
+* Chain `Mars` will store the remaining sell order in the sell order book and will distribute sold `marscoin` to the buyers and will distribute to the seller the price of the amount sold
 * On error we mint back the burned tokens

 ```go